litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 - UNICODE paragraph separator (`\u2029`)
 - Triggers have only been tested on iOS
-- UNICODE characters not fully tested in the Windows "Universal" (8.1) version
 - JOIN needs to be tested more.

 ## Other versions